 - Broken blower: A defective motor or unbalanced fan can prevent airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Service Experts Heating & Air Conditioning to fix the issue.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Service Experts Heating & Air Conditioning to fix the issue.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things running again quickly.
 Contact us at 440-252-1375 to get air conditioning repair in Cleveland with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.